 |Encrypted VMs||Virtual Machine Encryption||This feature is not supported in VMware Cloud on AWS|

-On-Premises VM Configurations that are Blocked or Limited in an SDDC
+On-premises VM Configurations that are Blocked or Limited in a Cloud SDDC

 |VM includes a parallel port||None||Parallel ports are not supported for physical device or file output.|